 My Five TOP great upgrades at Ponoi:

-- The cabins- Even though the tents of “yester-year” were supremely comfortable, the cabins have raised the game to a new level and having the private bathroom was awesome on chilly nights and mornings.
-They were warm and snug and kept very tidy through the week.
+- The cabins- Even though the tents of “yesteryear” were supremely comfortable, the cabins have raised the game to a new level, and having the private bathroom was awesome on chilly nights and mornings.
+They were warm and snug and kept very tidy throughout the week.